m-pabon/mike-devs/README.md

 #### Development Shorthand Workflow:

 This project makes use of [concurrently](https://www.npmjs.com/package/concurrently) which allows us to run both of our dev commands in a single command.
-This is place in an npm script called `start` so it can be run as follows:
+This is placed in an npm script called `start` so it can be run as follows:

 ```bash
 npm start